Dosing & Administration | TRINTELLIX (vortioxetine)

 selegiline, tranylcypromine, isocarboxazid, phenelzine, linezolid, methylene blue

-CONCOMITANT USE WITH TRINTELLIX MAY INCREASE THE RISK OF SEROTONIN SYNDROME
+CONCOMITANT USE WITH TRINTELLIX INCREASES THE RISK OF SEROTONIN SYNDROME

 MAOIs for psychiatric disorders are contraindicated with TRINTELLIX or within 21 days of stopping TRINTELLIX.